Lucid-Pixel-Studios/Spark/README.md

 Spark is a OS that helps devs with workflows.

-Spark is only a Command Line (SCL, AKA Spark Command Line) for now.
+Spark is only a Command Line (US-DOS, AKA Unified Spark-Disk Operating Systen) for now.

 thanks for reading!